CommonLII Home | Databases | WorldLII | Search | Feedback

 Provided that if the Court deems fit it may call such witness for the purpose of examination in accordance with sub-section (3).

-12. Conclusion of trial.— (1) After the close of evidence of both sides, the Family Court shall make another effort to effect a compromise or reconciliation between the parties.
+12. Conclusion of trial.- (1) After the close of evidence of both sides, the Family Court shall make another effort to effect a compromise or reconciliation between the parties [43][within a period not exceeding fifteen days].

 (2) If such compromise or reconciliation is not possible, the Family Court shall announce its judgement and give a decree.

-[23][12-A. Certain cases to be disposed of within a specified period.— Notwithstanding anything contained hereinbefore, a suit for dissolution of marriage shall finally be disposed of within a period of four months from its institution:
+[44][12A.
+Cases to be disposed of within a specified period.- The Family Court shall dispose of a case, including a suit for dissolution of marriage, within a period of six months from the date of institution:

 13. Enforcement of decrees.- (1) The Family Court shall pass a decree in such form and in such manner as may be prescribed, and shall enter its particulars in the prescribed register.